podak/avalanche-indexer-test/README.md

 - The cleaner (data consistency worker) is executed every 2 minutes to remove all the old data (older than 10000 blocks) from the DB
 - The api provides access to a subset of the information stored in the DB.
 As requested in the assignement, I implemented the following endpoints:
     - GET http://localhost:8080/ping can be useful to test if the api is live
-    - POST http://localhost:8080/blockNTransactionIndexSortedTransactions returns the list of transactions sent or received from a specific address, ordered by blockNumber and transactionIndex.
+    - GET http://localhost:8080/blockNTransactionIndexSortedTransactions returns the list of transactions sent or received from a specific address, ordered by blockNumber and transactionIndex.
 It accepts the following parameters
     ```
     {
         "address": "0x0000000000000000000000000",
         "type": "received" | "sent"
     }
     ```
-    - POST http://localhost:8080/addressNumberTransactions returns the number of transactions sent or received by an address
+    - GET http://localhost:8080/addressNumberTransactions returns the number of transactions sent or received by an address
     ```
     {
         "address": "0x0000000000000000000000000",